SamerElAbassi/AMI/incercari.md

-Ca text preprocessing initial m am gandit sa nu scot si 'non' din sentences but then i found out it doesnt work like that. lemmatization decreased my accuracy. inca n-am incercat sa scot @-urile ca am zis ca o sa incerc sa le separ candva ca am vazut ca sunt si alea destul de misogine
+# Text processing wise
+* Initially I tried to remove the stopwords with the exception of 'non' but that prooved to not be relevant.
+* Lemmatization decreased the accuracy.
- Using noun chuncks decreased the accuracy of the models we tried.
+* Using noun chuncks decreased the accuracy of the models we tried.
 Removing the @'s and the links at the end of the tweet also decreased the accuracy. to be investigated why
  (my theory regarding the link part is that on twitter, the tweets that have a link at the end are the ones with images (the link being the image), maybe misogynists use more pictures? (sexist memes, jokes).
 The @'s should be split into smaller words, as i have noticed many of them contain offensive language)

-Ca metode i tried tf-idf vectorizer dar mi-a dat slightly worse decat glove(ceva gen 1%):
+# Methods

 ```
 vectorizer=FeatureUnion([